robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 In a recent study, the article processing charges (APCs) for research intensive universities in the USA and Canada were estimated to be about 1,800 USD for fully OA journals and 3,000 USD for hybrid OA journals [@solomon_article_2016].
 PeerJ (<https://peerj.com/>), an OA journal for biological and computer sciences launched 2013, drastically reduced the publishing cost and offers its members a life-time publishing plan for a small registration fee [@van_noorden_journal_2012]; alternatively the authors can choose to pay an APC of 1,095 USD, which may be cheaper, if multiple co-authors participate.
-Examples such as the *Journal of Statistical Software* (*JSS*, <https://www.jstatsoft.org/>) and *eLife* (<https://elifesciences.org/>) demonstrate the possibility of completely community-supported OA publications. **Fig. xx** compares the APCs of different OA publishing business models.
+Examples such as the *Journal of Statistical Software* (*JSS*, <https://www.jstatsoft.org/>) and *eLife* (<https://elifesciences.org/>) demonstrate the possibility of completely community-supported OA publications. **Fig. 1** compares the APCs of different OA publishing business models.
 *JSS* and *eLife* are peer-reviewed and indexed by Thomson Reuters.
 Both journals are located in the Q1 quality quartile in all their registered subject categories of the Scimago Journal & Country Rank (<http://www.scimagojr.com/>), demonstrating that high-quality publications can be produced without charging the scientific authors or readers.

 ![Article Processing Charges in Open Access publishing](fig-OA-strategies-APCs.png)
-**Figure xx.** Article Processing Charge (APCs) that authors have to pay for with different Open Access (OA) publishing models.
+**Figure 1.** Article Processing Charge (APCs) that authors have to pay for with different Open Access (OA) publishing models.
 Data from [@solomon_article_2016] and journal webpages.

 In 2009, a study was carried concerning the *"Economic Implications of Alternative Scholarly Publishing Models"*, which demonstrates an overall societal benefit by using OA publishing model [@houghton_economic_2009].
 In the same report, the real publication costs are evaluated.
-The relative costs of an article for the publisher are represented in **Fig. xx**.
+The relative costs of an article for the publisher are represented in **Fig. 2**.

 ![Publishing costs](fig-hybrid-publishing-costs.png)
-**Figure xx.** Estimated publishing cost for a 'hybrid' journal (conventional with Open Access option).
+**Figure 2.** Estimated publishing cost for a 'hybrid' journal (conventional with Open Access option).
 Data from [@houghton_economic_2009].

 Conventional publishers justify their high subscription or APC prices with the added value, e.g. journalism (stated in the graphics as 'non-article processing').
 But also stakeholder profits, which could be as high as 50%, must be considered, and are withdraw from the science budget [@van_noorden_open_2013].
-Generally, the production costs of an article could be roughly divided into commercial and academic/ technical costs (**Fig. xx**).
+Generally, the production costs of an article could be roughly divided into commercial and academic/ technical costs (**Fig. 2**).
 For nonmarket production, the commercial costs such as margins/ profits, management etc. can be drastically reduced.
 Hardware and services for hosting an editorial system, such as Open Journal Systems of the Public Knowledge Project (<https://pkp.sfu.ca/ojs/>) can be provided by public institutions.
 Employed scholars can perform editor and reviewer activities without additional cost for the journals.
 Nevertheless, 'article processing', which includes the manuscript handling during peer review and production represents the most expensive part.
 Therefore, we investigated a strategy for the efficient formatting of scientific manuscripts.

 ## Current standard publishing formats